 FAQs

 Pluripotent Cells are procured from an early embryo and have the ability to differentiate into almost any cell type.
-They are believed to be the most useful Cells.
+They are believed to be the most useful regenerative cells.

-The two main defining features of Cells are the ability to differentiate into a specialized adult cell type and perpetual self-renewal.
+The two main defining features of regenerative cells are the ability to differentiate into a specialized adult cell type and perpetual self-renewal.

-Cells have the potential to grow into new tissue.
+Regenerative cells have the potential to grow into new tissue.
 Scientists and medical researchers also believe Cells can be used to generate new organs (that can be transplanted).
-The future of Cells lies in their limitless potential.
+The future of regenerative cells lies in their limitless potential.

-There are four main sources of Cells.
+There are four main sources of regenerative cells.
 They are:

 - Embryonic tissues